 Make sure your video fully communicates the message without sound.
 Include text in the video so that people could understand your message without sound.

-As an example, check out this viral video from NowThis that was watched over 5 million times.
+As an example, check out this viral video from BBC Earth that was watched over 5 million times.
 It’s proof that cute animals will always rule the internet.

 4. Grab attention in 3 seconds

 Be sure to use stunning imagery and video footage that grabs attention in the first three seconds.

 Avoid using video introductions.
 Branding can be added at the end of the video.

 Square videos (1:1 aspect ratio) outperformed landscape videos in terms of average engagement, views, and reach, especially on mobile.
 They take up 78% more real estate in the News Feed on mobile than on desktop.

 Mari Smith believes that in 2018, we’ll see an increase in the use of short (around 15 seconds) videos in square and portrait format.
 People are 67% more likely to watch a square video to completion than they are to watch a horizontal one.